lmfit/uncertainties/doc/tech_guide.rst

 2. a class for functions that depend on independent variables (:class:`AffineScalarFunc`, aliased as :class:`UFloat`).

-Documentation for these classes is available in their Python docstring, which can for instance displayed through pydoc_.
+Additional documentation for these classes is available in their Python docstring.

 The factory function :func:`ufloat` creates variables and thus returns a :class:`Variable` object: